Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at White Sprgs.
-Agricultural Chemicals, Inc at its White Springs facility, reporting 350 affected workers.
+The single largest action involved White Sprgs.
+Agricultural Chemicals at its White Springs facility, reporting 350 affected workers.
 EverBank followed with 302 workers.

 Trend & Outlook